darrenburns/pytest-clarity/README.rst

 --------

 * Enables an easier to parse and more understandable diff for your failing tests.
-* Can display unified diffs or split diffs, and chooses them depending on the context
+* Can display unified diffs or split diffs, and chooses them depending on the context.
 * Adds helpful hints to the output for failing tests to help you track down common issues.

 With `pytest-clarity`: